-E-commerce can be a complicated interplay between a website and the users, especially from a legal perspective.
-In one high profile case, Melissa Earll, a hearing-impaired woman, sued eBay for not accommodating adequately for her disabilities, as outlined in the Americans with Disabilities Act (ADA).
-She argued that when she applied to sell goods on eBay, the registration process required her to answer an automated phonecall that gave out the registration access code - which she could not hear.
+She argued that when she applied to sell goods on eBay, the registration process required her to answer an automated phone call that gave out the registration access code – which she couldn’t hear.

-This issue still remains on shaky legal ground in a world where a huge majority of consumers buy online.
+This issue still remains on shaky legal ground in a world where a majority of consumers prefer to shop online.
 The legal system continues to struggle with e-commerce, from taxation laws to seller agreements, and new legislation is constantly proposed to help address these issues.

-E-commerce Insurance vs. Standard Business Insurance
+E-Commerce Insurance vs. Standard Business Insurance

-If someone slips and falls while shopping at a store, the liability portion will help pay for medical expenses.
-If a heavy wind storm breaks a few windows, the property damage will be covered by insurance.
+If someone slips and falls while shopping in a store, the liability portion will help pay for medical expenses.
+If a severe windstorm breaks a few windows, the property damage will be covered by insurance.

 An e-commerce business presents unique challenges that only e-commerce insurance can address.
 Two key areas that internet businesses should focus on include:

 - Intellectual property insurance: If you work with intangible property like software, data, or even gaming operations, you could be sued for the rights.
 This insurance helps cover your legal defense.
-You should also let your independent agent know if you ship globally.
-Some insurance policies will have exclusions for goods shipped worldwide.
+You should also let your agent know if you ship globally.
+Some insurance policies will have exclusions for goods shipped internationally.

 E-Commerce Liability Protection

 Liability protection is always a must, but setting the right limits is the best way to get the most protection.
 A good place to start is analyzing your risk factors and business worth.

-If you’re unsure about the liability risks your business faces, it’s important to seek out professional help.
+If you’re unsure about the liability risks your business faces, it’s important to seek professional help.
 An attorney can help you understand your legal responsibilities, patent law, and even the ADA and other items that you might be curious about from a protection standpoint.